👥 222 job seekers have signed up so far.

 Product Marketing Manager at an Austin SaaS company: competitor teardown won the exec round

 I'd been keeping a loose eye on the market for a few months when a friend who works at an Austin SaaS company mentioned my name to their VP of Marketing.
 No cold application, no evening spent tailoring a cover letter.
 The conversation just happened after I said over lunch that I was ready for something new.
 The VP reached out within a few days, and from that first email the process felt different from the automated-rejection cycle I was running in parallel across 27 other applications.
 Only one of those 27 led anywhere.
 This was it.
 The process ran four rounds over about seven weeks.
 The first was a straightforward hiring manager screen: role expectations, my background, how I think about positioning and messaging.
 The second was a peer panel with two senior PMMs and someone from demand gen, and it was collaborative rather than interrogative.
 They wanted to know how I'd work alongside them, not just whether I could answer framework questions.
 The third round was the one that mattered most.
 A twelve-minute exec presentation on a competitor teardown of my choosing.
 I picked a company I'd already been watching out of pure curiosity, with a running doc of notes on their messaging shifts, pricing page changes, and launch cadences.
 I didn't dress it up.
 I walked through it the way I would if I were briefing an internal team before a launch, with a clear point of view and a recommendation at the end.
 That framing worked.
 The final round was a closer conversation with the CEO, more about culture fit and long-term ambition than anything technical.
 The verbal offer came in at $100,000.
 When the recruiter used the word "flexible" in the same sentence as the number, I took it as an opening rather than courtesy and asked for $108,000, walking through my reasoning.
 They came back the next day and confirmed it.
-Accepted without hesitation.
+Accepted.

 DeclinedCompany siteFull-timeHybrid